discoverlance-com/prompt-genie/README.md

 ### 2. Firebase Setup

+If you don't already have a Firebase project:

+- Go to [Firebase Console](https://console.firebase.google.com/) and create a new project.

+Next, enable **AI Logic**:

+- In your Firebase project, click on **AI Logic** in the left sidebar.
+- Click **Get Started** and follow the prompts.
+You can choose to use the Gemini Developer API and/or enable AI monitoring.

+Create a new Firebase app:

+- If you created a new app during the AI Logic setup or you already have a firebase app, then proceed to the step to create the firebase config file.
+- In your Firebase project, go to **Project Overview** and click **Add app** (Web, iOS, or Android).
+- Copy the app's configuration object.

-Create a `.firebase-config.js` file in the root directory with your Firebase project credentials:
+Create a `.firebase-config.js` file in the root directory with your Firebase app credentials:

 ```js
 export const FIREBASE_CONFIG = {